sturteva/public/README.md

                        the first time I needed to coordniate more than a dozen different files into a cohesive program in C++.

 (4) Text Survival Game: The culmination of an OSU class, this text based game demonstrates the usage of polymorphism
                         along with pointers in C++.

 (5) Weather: This no-frill single page website demonstrates using AJAX for GET & POST requests.
 It uses a GET request to
              access the Open Weather API using either a city's Zip Code or the city name.
 It also does an asynchronous POST request.
 This is all done using Javascript and HTML.

+(6) GET & POST: This is an early backend project that simply checks to see if
+                a request was a GET or a POST request and displays it.
+This uses Javascript, HTML and Node.js.